ms-iot/content/en-US/win10/samples/ZigBeeAdapterTutorial.md

 ![ZclFactoryChange]({{site.baseurl}}/images/ZigBee/ZclFactoryChange.png)

 ### Quick overview of frame used by XBee API
-Digi provide API that can be used to interact with its XBee ZigBee module.
+Digi provide an API that can be used to interact with its XBee ZigBee module.
 This API is used to send or receive AT command or ZDO and ZCL command.
-AT command are specific to XBee module and can only be interpreted by XBee module whereas ZDO or ZCL command can be interpreted by any ZigBee devices.
-Frame used to send AT command are a bit different than frames used to send ZDO or ZCL command (see XBee ZigBee module documentation for more detail).
+AT commands are specific to the XBee module and can only be interpreted by the XBee module whereas ZDO or ZCL commands can be interpreted by any ZigBee devices.
+Frames used to send AT commands are a bit different than frames used to send ZDO or ZCL commands (see XBee ZigBee module documentation for more details).

 General frame layout: